 Duke University EMS is a unique organization on Duke's campus.
-We are an all-volunteer, student run division of the police department that provides first responder services for all 911 medical emergencies on the campus and medical center of Duke University.
+We are an all-volunteer, student-run division of the police department that provides event medical services at Duke University sporting events.

 Duke EMS was founded by Matt Womble, Tim Pieh and Sacha Picard.
 These three students had volunteered as Emergency Medical Technicians at home and saw a need for improved EMS response at Duke.
 These three students began working with administrators in 1993 to form a student run rescue squad.

 Duke University Rescue Squad, as it was originally known, began serving the Duke community by providing stand-by coverage for basketball games in the spring of 1994.
 By 1995, Duke Rescue had expanded to responding to emergency calls.
 Members were dispatched by pager and responded on foot.
 In the same year, the first EMT-Basic class was taught on campus by Duke LifeFlight.
 Campus response was improved in 1996 when Duke EMS purchased six Motorola Radios, allowing EMTs to communicate with each other, Durham Country EMS and police officers.

 In 2003, under the new name of Duke University EMS, the squad shifted from operating under Student Affairs to become a division of the Duke University Police Department.
 Duke University EMS made one of the greatest improvements to our campus service in 2004 when we purchased a Chevy Trailblazer that was equipped and certified by the North Carolina Office of EMS as a non-transporting emergency vehicle.
 In 2005, Duke EMS was given an apartment on Central Campus from which to base operations, allowing crews to respond as a unit and cutting down on response time.
 In the same year Duke EMS made a commitment to staffing summer coverage, allowing Duke EMS to provide at least 300 days of emergency service per year.